Understanding your technical SEO audit.

 You know you need it, but there are so many different approaches, and most of the work happens behind the scenes.
-Without a technical understanding, how do you know if someone is optimizing your website, or if they’re actually ‘optimizing’ a Mai Tai on a beach in Bali.
+Without a technical understanding, how do you know if someone is optimizing your website or is actually ‘optimizing’ a Mai Tai on a beach in Bali?

 One approach, and our recommended approach, is to start with a technical audit of the website.
 This gives clients insight into the issues we’ve found that can impact their ranking.
 It also allows us to create an action plan for improving those issues, so there’s no guesswork in what’s happening behind the scenes.
 Every SEO client engagement starts with an audit.

 Our system for auditing a website looks at over 150 of Google’s most targetable ranking factors and areas of website optimization.
 We take advantage of automated tools like SEMrush and Analytics software to supplement our audits, but when it comes down to it, our process is hands-on, personalized, and strategic.